MHCommunity/mousehunt-improved/docs/better-shops.md

 ## Options

 - **Hide items when you've reached the maximum owned**: Hide items you already have the maximum quantity of.
-- **Show quantity & max buttons**: Adds buttons to quickly increment the quantity or set it to the maximum allowed.
+- **Show quantity buttons**: Adds buttons to quickly increment the quantity or set it to the maximum allowed.
+(Enabled by default)